 Therefore, NPV = 10 ⋅ $C = 10 ⋅ $20 M = $200 M.

 Your company would therefore be willing to pay up to $200 Million to acquire this firm.

 NPV Example 2: A real estate development firm is evaluating a project that involves buying a parcel of land and building condominiums on that parcel.
 The company forecasts they can sell the condominiums for a total of $250 Million six years in the future.

 What is the maximum the real estate company would be willing to spend now to buy the land and develop the condominiums, if all the associated costs for the project would be incurred today, and they require a 12% annual return on invested capital?

 This is a trickier NPV calculation than the prior one, as this is not an annuity, and we have to determine the NPV of a payment of $250 M in six years.
 There is a concept called the Rule of 72, which tells us that something growing at 12% annually will double in approximately six years, as: (6 ⋅ 12 = 72).
 In general, the doubling time for a quantity will be approximately 72 divided by the percentage growth rate (expressed as an integer) - in this example, 72 ÷ 12 = 6.
 This approximation is accurate for percentage growth in the range of 0%–20%.

 Therefore, the NPV of a payment of $250 M in six years, with a required return of 12%, is exactly half the future payment value of $250 M, which is $125 M.

 The FastMath Ace the Case online course has an in-depth lesson on the Rule of 72, which explains when and how to use it, and why the approximation is accurate.

-You can learn more about, and register for, this online course through the URL below, which applies a 17% discount to $49.
+You can learn more about and register for this online course through the URL below, which applies a 17% discount to the original price of $49.